Gael-Lopes-Da-Silva/gael-lopes-da-silva/README.md

 ---

-- 🌱 I’m currently learning: ...
+- 🌱 I’m currently learning: how to work
-- ⚙️ I'm currently working on: my studys
+- ⚙️ I'm currently working on: learning
-- 📖 My loved language: C#
+- 📖 My loved language: C#, Go
 - ⚡ Fun fact: The more you pedal more faster and the less you ride more slower.